girover/javaFxValdation/README.md

 ```

 > **Note**
-> The field name in the annotation does not have to be the same as the variable name.
+> It's important to note that the field name specified in the `@Rules` annotation doesn't have to be the same as the variable name.
+This means that you can apply validation rules to any field in your JavaFX controller, regardless of how it is named.

-In this example we added annotation `Rules` before the field name, and we give the field a name `field= "user name"` and we pass wanted rules `rules="required"`.
+In the example shown, we have added the `@Rules` annotation before the field name and specified a name for the field using the `field` attribute (in this case, "user name").
+We have also specified the validation rules to apply to the field using the `rules` attribute, with the value *required* indicating that the field is mandatory.
 [All available rules](#all-available-rules).

-After the validator has validated wanted fields, you can check if fields pass the rules or not by calling the method `pass()` or `pass(boolean)`.
+After the `validator` has validated the desired fields, you can check whether they have passed the validation rules or not by calling the `pass()` method or the `pass(boolean)` method.

+The `pass()` method returns a boolean value indicating whether all of the validated fields have passed their respective rules or not.
+The `pass(boolean)` method takes a boolean argument, which specifies whether to stop validating on the first failure or not.
+If the argument is `true`, the validation will stop on the first failure, otherwise, it will continue validating all the fields annotated with `@Rules`.

+By using these methods, you can easily determine whether your JavaFX inputs are valid or not, and provide appropriate feedback to your users as needed.

 ```java
 	if(validator.pass())